alexnguyen9/alexnguyen.github.io/aboutme.md

 ---
 layout: page
 title: About Me!
-subtitle: Math & Stats
+subtitle: Finding my place in the world
 ---

 Hey!
 Thanks for checking out my personal site.
-I'm Alex and I'm a graduate student at Cal State Long Beach where I study statistics!
-This hosts my projects that I've done throughout my time at school.
+I'm Alex and I'm a graduate student at Cal State Long Beach where I study statistics and aspire to become a data scientist.
+This site hosts my contact info and my various projects that I've done in the past.

-### my history

-TBD